-Financial Capabilities Latest Adoption or Version Date Description Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective ness Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans FINANCIAL F INANCIAL PROGRAM OR FUNDING RESOURCE FOR HAZARD MITIGATION BOS FEMA Public Assistance Grants (Disaster Recovery Costs) Public Assistance Categories A-G may become available when disasters are declared if the community has an unexpired approved Haz Mit Plan.
+Financial Capabilities Latest Adoption or Version Date Description Related to hazard mitigation planning and coordination UNDING RESOURCE FOR Location of Capability Entire Town or Selected Areas Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans 2017 BOS FEMA Public Assistance Grants (Disaster Recovery Costs) Public Assistance Categories A-G may become available when disasters are declared if the community has an unexpired approved Haz Mit Plan.
 Continue to utilize the FEMA funding to help recover from declared disasters.
-Entire Town High - Used for PA-B Protective Measures Continue to utilize the FEMA PA program to help with disaster costs 2013 Transportation (NH DOT) Bridge Program The bridge program is an 80/20 funding opportunity, with only 20% required by towns.
+Entire Town High Used for PA-B Protective Measures Continue to utilize the FEMA PA program to help with disaster costs 2013 The bridge program is an 80/20 funding opportunity, with only 20% required by towns.
 Using the CIP Capital Reserve Funds, communities can set aside money for the several years it takes for the state to undertake a local bridge project.
-Town Bridges High 2013 removal of the Boscawen - Canterbury bridge Maintain a list of potential bridge project in town that fit the program 2017 CC Conservation Easement Fund The Conservation Easement Fund protects water supplies through purchase of conservation easements.
-Priority locations High ion Commissi on Deposits to the fund continued when current use land converted to developable land.
-Consider using fund for water and flood protection
+Town Bridges High 2013 removal of the Boscawen - Canterbury bridge Maintain a list of potential bridge project in town that fit the program